Bl4Cc4t/GoodTwitter2/readme.md

 - Then, click on [this link](https://github.com/Bl4Cc4t/GoodTwitter2/raw/master/twitter.gt2eb.user.js) and a new tab should open, prompting you with an installation screen.
 - Hit install and you’re good to go!

+### Hints
+#### The colors do not match my settings!
+By default, the blue color and the dim theme are selected and used internally in this script.

+To change that, navigate to the display settings and select your current color/background setting again.
+Now it should look the way you want!

 ### Previews
 ![](https://i.imgur.com/7GQe1AE.png)